eyafi-swe/kids-camp-client/README.md

 * User can create account and login.
 * User can add service.
 * User Can post review to any service.
-* User can delete his review post.
+* User can delete and update his review post.
 * Some important blogs also available.
 ## Used Technologies
 * React